MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_UIType** - Type of UI such as Sequence teaching callout, Dialog

+#### Office.Extensibility.DiscoverTryBuy.Py.ServerDrivenNotification

+During user using Python in Excel.
+They may receive notification based on their license status, usage.
+Those notification should be displayed as business bar.
+When such notification is displayed, this event will be triggered.
+This event is used to ensure that Python in Excel licensing notification is performing as expected.

+The following fields are collected:

+- **EventType** - EventType is a identifier of notification displayed.

+- **NotificationLevel** – This is a enum value, means how important the notification is.
+1 is the lowest level, (means informational), 3 is the highest lever (means error)

+- **NotificationPartType** – This value is either 0 or 1.
+0 means this notification is for current session.
+1 means this notification is for current workbook.

+#### Office.Extensibility.DiscoverTryBuy.Py.ServerDrivenNotificationUserAction

+During user using Python in Excel.
+They may receive notification based on their license status, usage.
+Those notification should be displayed as business bar.
+There will be some buttons for user to interact with on the business bar.
+When user clicks one of the buttons or dismisses the business bar, this event will be triggered.
+This event is used to ensure that Python in Excel licensing notification is performing as expected.

+The following fields are collected:

+- **ChildAction** - This is an enum value, means what type of interaction user made with the notification.
+The value could be 40, 41 or 42.
+40 means user click button which opens a hyper link in browser.
+41 means user click button that trigger software behavior (for example: display a dialog).
+42 means the notification is dismissed.

+- **EventType** - EventType is a identifier of notification user interacted with.

+- **NotificationLevel** – This is an enum value, means how important the notification is.
+1 is the lowest level, (means informational), 3 is the highest lever (means error)

+- **NotificationPartType** – This value is either 0 or 1.
+0 means this notification is for current session.
+1 means this notification is for current workbook.

+- **SDXAction** - This value specific which button user clicked if ChildAction is 40.

+- **TimeSpan** - This value is the time span from the notification is displayed to user interacted with it.

 #### Office.Extensibility.ODPAppCommandsRibbonClick

 Collects whether clicking the custom add-in control succeeded or not.
 Used to detect issues in user interaction with add-in controls.